 But what is airsoft training you might ask?
 Using team work, organization, courage and just the right amount of guts; participants perform and accomplish mission based objectives while building discipline, self confidence, and communication skills.

-So turn off your PS4, or XBOX ONE and get yourself some real tactical training experience.
+So turn off your VIDEO GAMES and get yourself some real tactical training experience.
 Come find out what you are made of, come and #earnthosestripes.

 - EQUIPMENT STANDARDS